Page updated 27th June 2018

 An ostler named Johnny Doe, who was responsible for the 1770 rebuilding, was a well-known character in the city.
 A saying of his, reused by many locals, ran ‘one of Johnny Doe’s days – better day than it turned out.'
 The earliest mention in the local papers was in 1778, when the Flying Post announced that the landlord was leaving to run the George Inn.

 Many inns had their own brew houses, and the Crown and Sceptre was no exception.
 A sad accident happened to the brewer, Shadrack Kemp, in June 1848.
 He placed the mashing stick across the vessel, stood on it, and fell into the boiling vat.
 Calling for help, he managed to crawl out and douse himself with a keeve of cold water.
 A servant found him shivering with shock, and he was conveyed to hospital, where he later died.

-It was in 1834, when the Ironbridge was constructed, that the inn was rebuilt again to align with the new roadway that was about 20 ft higher.
-The way over St David's Down and across the flat Ironbridge enabled horse drawn coaches to enter the city from the north with a full load.
-The Crown and Sceptre was also listed as the departure point for Dunn's carriers to many places in North Devon including Bow and Crediton, departing every Friday at 4pm.
+In 1834, the Iron Bridge was constructed, to cross the steep valley below the Crown and Sceptre.
+The inn was rebuilt to align with the new roadway that was about 20 foot higher.
+The way over St David’s Down and across the flat Iron Bridge enabled horse drawn coaches to enter the city from the north with a full load.
+The Crown and Sceptre Within the City Wall was an important departure point for Dunn’s carriers to many places in North Devon, including Bow and Crediton, departing every Friday at 4 p.m.
 This service was still in existence in 1915 when the landlord was John Pelling.